GMOD/jbrowse-components/website/docs/tutorials/embed_linear_genome_view/05_other_options.md

 ---
-id: 06_other_options
+id: 05_other_options
 title: Other options
 ---

-There are some other optional things you can pass to JBrowse Linear Genome View when you create it
+There are some other optional things you can pass to JBrowse Linear Genome View when you create it.
+We won't be adding any of these options for this demo, so this page is just for your information.

 ## location